Welcome to Insectcount.dk

 Cloud cover should be in units of 1/8 from 0/8, which is a clear sky to overcast, which is 8/8

 When having driven a certain distance and after having stopped the car, count the number of insects on the window.
 Clean the window thoroughly before starting a new insect census.
-Only data for March-August will be relevant.
+Only data for May-August will be relevant.

 Assessing insect abundance with a car